khaldi-med/C_language/notes.md

+* in C, a string is a continuous block of memory with a letter stored in each byte; pointers make it possible to perform efficient operations on strings.

 *  In the language of logic, the connection of conditions is called a **conjunction**.

 * The logical conjunction operator in the “C” language is a digraph && (ampersand ampersand).